NALTREXONE IN ALCOHOL DEPENDENCY TREATMENT

 No, naltrexone is only one component of a program of treatment for alcoholism including counseling; help with associated psychological and social problems and participation in self-help groups.
 In both studies where naltrexone was shown to be effective, it was combined with treatment from professional psychotherapists.

-How long does naltrexone take to work?
+How long does it take for Naltrexone to start working?

 Naltrexone's effects on blocking opioids occurs and hour after taking the first dose.
 Findings to date suggest that the effects of naltrexone in helping patients remain abstinent and avoid relapse to alcohol use also occur early.